DudeNr33/vscode-testonsave/README.md

 * `testOnSave.enabled`: Enable/disable this extension
 * `testOnSave.testCommand`: Command to run tests.
 Any non-zero exit code is treated as failing tests.
 * `testOnSave.languageId`: Only trigger tests when a file of this language is saved.
 Set to "any" to always run tests after saving.
+* `testOnSave.exitCodePass`: Exit code(s) that are considered as a passing test suite.
+Defaults to 0.
+* `testOnSave.exitCodeFail`: Exit code(s) that are considered as a failing test suite.
+Defaults to non-zero.
+* `testOnSave.exitCodeError`: Exit code(s) that are considered as errors when running the tests.
+Not used by default.

 ## Known Issues